Swiss Bank Corporation: History

 Swiss Bank Corporation traces its history to 1854.
 In that year, six private banking firms in Basel, Switzerland, pooled their resources to form the Bankverein, a consortium that acted as an underwriting syndicate for its member banks.
 Among the original member banks were Bischoff zu St Alban, Ehinger & Cie., J. Merian-Forcart, Passavant & Cie., J. Riggenbach and von Speyr & Cie.
 The establishment of joint-stock banks in Switzerland such as Swiss Bank's earliest predecessors (often structured as a Swiss Verein) was driven by the industrialization of the country and the construction of railroads in the mid-19th century.

 The Basler Bankverein was formally organized in 1872 in Basel, replacing the original Bankverein consortium.
 Basler Bankverein was founded with an initial commitment of CHF 30 million, of which CHF 6 million of initial share capital was paid in.
 Among the Bankverein's early backers was the Bank in Winterthur, one of the early predecessors of the Union Bank of Switzerland.
 The bank experienced initial growing pains after heavy losses in Germany caused the bank to suspend its dividend in favor of a loss reserve.
 By 1879, Basler Bankverein has accumulated enough capital to resume dividends, initially at an 8% annual rate and then increasing to 10% in 1880.

 Basler Bankverein later combined with Zürcher Bankverein in 1895 to become the Basler & Zürcher Bankverein.
-The next year, Basler Depositenbank and Schweizerische Unionbank were acquired.
+In 1896, the corporation merged with Basler Depositenbank and the Schweizerische Unionbank of St. Gallen, an institution co-founded by financier Georg Karl Rietmann-Gruebler, who served as its vice-president.
 After the take-over of the Basler Depositenbank, the bank changes its name to Schweizerischer Bankverein (Swiss Bank).
 The English name of the bank was changed to Swiss Bank Corporation in 1917.